-Nevada Rural Housing Authority is a Public Housing Agency in Carson City, Nevada that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Rental Assistance (PBRA), and Homeownership programs.
+Nevada Rural Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Rental Assistance (PBRA), and Homeownership programs.

-Nevada Rural Housing Authority serves Churchill County, Douglas County, Elko County, Esmeralda County, Eureka County, Humboldt County, Lander County, Lincoln County, Lyon County, Mineral County, Nye County, Pershing County, Storey County and White Pine County but does not serve Clark County, Washoe County and Carson City.
+Nevada Rural Housing Authority offers Project-Based Section 8 Housing and Section 8 Housing rental assistance in Churchill County, Douglas County, Elko County, Esmeralda County, Eureka County, Humboldt County, Lander County, Lincoln County, Lyon County, Mineral County, Nye County, Pershing County, Storey County, White Pine County and Carson City but does not serve Clark County and Washoe County.

 |Multi-County; and Carson City, Nevada Housing Choice Voucher||Closed|